BlueCoderXD/financial-service/README.md

 ## How to build and run project

-If you are on Window, run the command:
+If you are on Window, first run the command:

+`./gradlew clean build`

+Then to run the project, either run the command

 `./gradlew bootRun`